A Classification of Genus 0 Modular Curves with Rational Points: How to read the tables

 In tables \ref{tab: Table 1A-1A-6C-6A} to \ref{tab: Table 30A-120D-48A-48H} we use a label of the form $NA_1-MA_2$ to denote the groups $G_i$ as in \cref{THM:FIRST}.
 Here $N$, $M$ are natural numbers and $A_1$, $A_2$ are letters which need not be equal.
 The natural number $M$ is the level of $G$.
 The part $NA$ denotes the label of congruence subgroup $\Gamma$ equal to $G_i \intersect \SL_2(\Zhat)$ from \cite{MR2016709}.
 The label 1A-1A denotes the $j$-line.
 The function given in the column "$\pi(t)$" describes the morphism $X_G \to X_{G^{'}}$ where $G'$ is a supergroup containing $G$ whose label is given in the column "sup".
 Thus, to obtain the map $\pi_G \colon X_G \to \PP^1_\Q$ we can compose the functions $X_G \to X_{G^{'}} \to \PP^1_Q.$ In few cases we describe $\pi(t)$ by a sequence of the form $[f_1,f_2,\ldots,f_r]$ where each $f_i \in \Q(t)$ and the corresponding $\pi(t)$ is $f_r(\ldots(f_2(f_1(t)))).$

 To determine the family described by $(X_G,\pi_G)$ we use tables \ref{tab: Table fam 2A-2A-6E-24B} to \ref{tab: Table fam 28A-56D-48A-48H}.
-The column "C" gives the matrix $C$ such that a maximal abelian subgroup of $\Aut(\PP^1_{\Q},\pi(C(t)))$ is equal to $\calA$ of the case mentioned in column "Case."
+We can find a matrix $C$ (easily computable from MAGMA) such that a maximal abelian subgroup of $\Aut(\PP^1_{\Q},\pi(C(t)))$ is equal to $\calA$ of the case mentioned in column "Case."
 The column "Case" refers to the case number in \cref{sec:families of twists}.
-The column "$\alpha$" gives the value of $\alpha$, if Case is 2 or 5.

 Let us go through an example.

 \begin{example} Define The pair $(\PP^1_{\Q},\pi)$ is labeled $2C-2A$ in \cref{tab: Table 1A-1A-6C-6A}.

 Let $\calA_1 =\{(\begin{smallmatrix} 1 & 0 \\ 0 & 1 \end{smallmatrix}),(\begin{smallmatrix} -1 & 0 \\ 0 & 1 \end{smallmatrix})\}\isom \ZZ/2\ZZ$; it is $\calA$ given in Case 1 of \cref{sec:families of twists} and $\calA_2 =\{(\begin{smallmatrix} 1 & 0 \\ 0 & 1 \end{smallmatrix}),(\begin{smallmatrix} 0 & -1 \\ 1 & -1 \end{smallmatrix}),(\begin{smallmatrix} 1 & -1 \\ 1 & 0 \end{smallmatrix})\}\isom \ZZ/3\ZZ$; it is $\calA$ given in Case 3 of \cref{sec:families of twists}.